Buying a new car

 You may also claim tax relief under the Disabled Drivers and Disabled Passengers Scheme.

-If you buy your car from a dealer (for example, a car show room), they must register it and provide you with registration plates on collection.
-The plates must be displayed on the car within 3 days from the date of registration.
+If you buy your car from a dealer, they must register it and give you registration plates when you collect your car.
+You must display the plates on your car within 3 days from the registration date.

 The dealer must also have the new registration plates fitted before you take it away.